-The Council published U.S. Pacific Islanders and the Sea: A History of the Western Pacific Regional Fishery Management Council (1976-2020) in late July.
+The Council published U.S. Pacific Islanders and the Sea: A History of the Western Pacific Regional Fishery Management Council (1976-2020) in mid-August.
 The book examines what it took to replace unregulated foreign fishing in the U.S. waters around the Pacific Islands with well-managed American fisheries, while addressing equity and justice for the region's underrepresented, indigenous fishing communities.
 Founding members of the Council and its Scientific and Statistical Committee recount what motivated them to make the decisions they did to manage U.S. fisheries in the region.

 This history recounts the struggles of both the U.S. fishing industry to operate and the native peoples to maintain their cultural relationship with the ocean within an ever increasing regulatory environment.
-The book was written to appeal to men and women who are interested in natural resource management, the seafood industry, indigenous issues and government policymaking, covering a wide range of topics from sport fishing to environmental justice, climate change and food security.
+The book was written to inform all who are interested in natural resource management, the seafood industry, indigenous issues and government policymaking, covering a wide range of topics from sport fishing to environmental justice, climate change and food security.

 U.S. Pacific Islanders and the Sea is available in hardback, paperback and e-book formats (ISBN 978-1-9448-2780-9, ISBN 978-1-9448-2781-6 and ISBN 978-1-9448-2782-3).
-With a 6-inch x 9-inch trim size, the 600-page book features more than 200 color photographs.

 The book's authors drew not only from in-depth research but also from their strong backgrounds in the field of fisheries in the region.
-Michael Markrich holds degrees in history and in agricultural and resource economics and has been recognized for outstanding research.
+Michael Markrich holds degrees in history and in agricultural and resource economics and has been recognized for previous writings on ocean issues.
 Sylvia Spalding has degrees in journalism and in English (expository writing) and has received awards for ethics in journalism and for excellence in marine education.